lerna-lite/lerna-lite/packages/version/README.md

 Presets may be passed as the full name of the package, or the auto-expanded suffix (e.g., `angular` is expanded to `conventional-changelog-angular`).

-This option is can also be specified in `lerna.json` configuration:
+This option can also be specified in `lerna.json` configuration:

 ```json
 {